 EEC Contract Slots: These slots are contracted to ABCD Head Start & Children's Services and are for eligible families.
-You must be on the EEC Centralized Waiting List and contact the ABCD child care center directly in order to access these slots.
+You must be on the EEC Centralized Waiting List and you should contact the ABCD child care center directly in order to learn more about how to access these slots.
 Eligibility is based on a family's service need and income as determined by EEC.
 Parent fees are based on family size and household income.